cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

            [[[localhost]]]
                log = /somewhere/else

-This would result in the following file structure on the Cylc Scheduler:
+This would result in the following file structure on the Cylc scheduler host:

 .. code-block:: none